Endorois case: Reactions

 The Endorois community hailed the decision as a victory.
 An Endorois individual, Cheptoroi, said, "That the scary days are gone seems too good to be true."
 A celebration was held by Lake Bogoria on 20 March 2010.
 Festivities included rituals performed by elders and the slaughter of cattle and goats.
 Kenya's Minister for Lands, James Orengo, spoke at the celebration at Lake Bogoria, saying, "The government has no option but to implement the African Commission's recommendations."
 He said he would write to the Cabinet of Kenya ensuring the decision's implementation.

 African indigenous groups celebrated the Endorois case as a victory.
-Several minority groups in Kenya, as well as elsewhere in Africa and Latin America, asked Kamuren to consult them on cases.
+Several minority groups in Kenya, as well as elsewhere in Africa and Latin America, asked the chair of the EWC, Charles Kamuren, to consult them on cases.
 Cemiride took cases from other Kenyan peoples that had land disputes: the Ogiek, who faced eviction from the region of Mau Forest and Mount Elgon, and the Nubians, who claimed Kibera as an ancestral homeland.
 Human rights groups celebrated the decision's support of indigenous rights, and they placed pressure on the government of Kenya amid other concerns of human rights violations by the country.
 Commentators including the Endorois expected the Kenyan government to follow the ACHPR's recommendations.